alexrigby/DUVis_v2/README.md

 |`ID`|integer|A numerical identifier, unique within the activities worksheet (e.g. "1", "55", "200")|
 |`parent work package`|integer|A numerical identifier pointing to the activities parent workpackage (e.g."1", "12")|

-### Activity link worksheet (required)
+#### Activity links worksheet (required)
-The activity link worksheet is a correlation matrix where links between activities are recored.
+The activity links worksheet is a correlation matrix where links between activities are recored.
 All links are non-directional.
 Links should be marked with a "1" in the corresponding cell.
 For example, in the following table the linked activities are: 1 & 4, 2 & 6, 3 & 1, 5 & 7

 |`ID`|1|2|3|4|5|6|7|